 Truck drivers are often under a large amount of pressure from driving long, consecutive hours across the country to deliver goods and cargo.
 These long and sleepless hours combined with various stimuli such as caffeine to keep drivers awake can be very dangerous and puts drivers at risk of making a tragic mistake.
 When truck drivers act negligently, they endanger the safety of other motorists and pedestrians.

+Avoiding truck accidents can be impossible if the truck driver was negligent.
 You cannot always anticipate when and where an accident will happen, but there are ways you can decrease your likelihood of being in an accident involving a commercial truck.
-If you or someone you know has been injured in a truck accident caused by another party’s negligence, contact the Oklahoma injury lawyers of the Abel Law Firm at 405-239-7046 to schedule a free consultation to discuss your legal options.
+If you or someone you know has been injured in a truck accident caused by another party’s negligence, contact the Oklahoma injury lawyers of the Abel Law Firm at (405) 239-7046 to schedule a free consultation to discuss your legal options.

 Driving Safely Near Big Trucks